pashky/restclient.el/README.md

 - Due to a [bug](http://debbugs.gnu.org/cgi/bugreport.cgi?bug=17976) in
   Emacs/url.el, some GET requests to `localhost` might fail.
 As a workaround you can use `127.0.0.1` instead of `localhost` until this is fixed.

+# History

+- _06/Apr/2016_ File uploads!
+See upstairs for syntax.
+- _06/Apr/2016_ Added customizable faces for all syntax highlighting, so it can be used in themes.
+- _05/Apr/2016_ Added ability to declare multi-line variables (e.g. set of headers repeated for each request) and substitute variable values recursively.
+- _25/Mar/2015_ Chop last newline from request body.
+If you really need to send one, just add one more, otherwise url-encoded POSTs will fail.
+- _15/Jun/2013_ Added support for variables.

 # License